promise/readme/README.md

 ✅ Merged PR #302 in countr/countr
 🗣 Commented on #302 in countr/countr
 ✅ Merged PR #303 in countr/countr
-✨ Pushed 1 commit to countr/countr
-✨ Pushed 6 commits to countr/countr
-✅ Merged PR #305 in countr/countr
-✨ Pushed 1 commit to countr/countr
-✨ Pushed 4 commits to countr/countr
 ```

 ## Repositories I maintain